cancerit/TraFiC/README.md

 5. Commit the updated docs tree and updated module/version.
 6. Push commits.
 7. Use the GitHub tools to draft a release.
+8. Add relevant *.tar.gz for reference data to release.